raymondwcs/ibmcloud/README.md

 ```
 bx cf push -m 64m rs202009011306
 ```
 It takes 3-4 minutes to upload and activate for your app in the cloud.
-If things go well, you will see the following messages.
+If things go well, you will see the following messages at the end of deployment.
 ```
 Waiting for app to start...